BlueCyro/PhotonicFreedom/README.md

 # DISCLAIMER:
 <b><i>This mod lets you change the intended look of neos.
-Some worlds are built neos' defaults in mind so if things look bad - it's YOUR fault!</b></i>
+Some worlds are built with neos' defaults in mind so if things look bad - it's YOUR fault!</b></i>

 # Settings you can change: